Developer: Alexander Bruce

 Its minimalist choice of aesthetics, rendering cubes with less shading and more color contrast, has created a surreal environment, blurring the lines between physical space and its perception.
 The game follows multiple branching paths that eventually lead back to where you came from, subverting the idea of linear progression.

-Upon waking up in an unfamiliar room, you have a map which shows the starting point.
+Upon waking up in an unfamiliar room, you have a map that shows the starting point.
 The playable “character” is devoid of any defining traits, lacking an actual model.
 The author planned this to keep players engaged in solving the puzzles themselves, to enjoy the interactive elements for what they are.

 The wall map only reveals places you’ve already accessed.
 It doesn’t show how to get there, which you must figure out on your own.
 The nice part about this map is being able to enter any room from the main menu.
 If you get stuck, you can hit the “ESC” key to leave the puzzle room, immediately resetting the cube formations.